 Check out the resources below to access information specifically for international students’ job search:

 The Broad College is one of the largest business schools in the country.
 The size of our top-ranked undergraduate programs gives us the rare opportunity to impact business on a grand scale.
 Industry leaders across sectors seek out our Spartans.

 Handshake is our online recruiting platform that connects MSU students with employers and alumni.
 Handshake offers a variety of powerful tools for students:

-The Lear Center provides hands-on guidance to help you decide what you want to do and how your education and experiences will get you there.
+The Palmer Center provides hands-on guidance to help you decide what you want to do and how your education and experiences will get you there.
 Explore your future with the links below, but remember: Your major is just one of the factors that shapes your future career—your interests, skills, values and personality all play a vital part in finding the best career possible!

 Meet with one of our career advisors to develop a strategy for your internship, part-time or full-time job search.
 Login to Handshake for advising times.

 If you are a sophomore, junior or senior, be sure to use VMock to help you get your resume started!
 Use the artificial intelligence to refine the basics of your resume.
 Meet with a career advisor or peer coach to further develop a targeted resume.

 Note: There are no workshops or advising hours during Career Fair Crash Course: Practice With the Professionals, Careers in Business week, holiday breaks or finals week.

 Practice interviews with our experienced career advising staff or peer coaches!
 Make appointments in Handshake.